cabadany/PagePulse/README.md

   📚 <strong>PagePulse</strong> 📚
 </p>

-**PagePulse** is a user-friendly online eBook platform that allows users to manage their libraries, create and share books, and engage with a vibrant community of readers and writers.
-It offers essential features such as book creation, commenting, bookmarking, and following others.
+**PagePulse** is a user-friendly online eBook platform that enables users to manage their libraries, create and share books, and engage with a vibrant community of readers and writers.
+The platform offers essential features such as book creation, commenting, bookmarking, and following other users.

 ---